devil-black-786/android_device_oppo_CPH1859-1/README.md

 # repo sync

-If you are a first time builder then do check Imp_for_first_time_builders.md file.
+If you are a first time builder then do check Imp_for_first_time_builders.txt file.
  Then to sync up:

     repo sync -j(nproc) -c

-## To Build or Compilation
+## To Build ##
 ---------------

 Build the TWRP recovery using below command.

     cd <source-dir>; export ALLOW_MISSING_DEPENDENCIES=true; . build/envsetup.sh; lunch omni_CPH1861-eng; mka recoveryimage

+## NOTE

+Most of the work here is from internet.
+Thanks to all the members involved in TWRP project, example DTs and testers.